-A book exhibition was organized at Kashmir University’s South Campus to mark the World Book Day.
+A book exhibition and guest lectures were organized at Kashmir University’s South Campus to mark the World Book Day.
 The theme of the events was ‘Books build Bridges.’
-Several guest-lectures were a part of the event.

-In his message on the occasion, Vice-Chancellor Khurshid Iqbal Andrabi, said libraries form a very important component of university’s teaching-learning system and “we are committed to provide best library facilities to our students and scholars.”
-He congratulated the south campus administration for organising the events, a statement issued by the university in Srinagar said.
+In his message on the occasion, Vice-Chancellor Prof Khurshid Iqbal Andrabi said libraries form a very important component of university’s teaching-learning system and “we are committed to provide best library facilities to our students and scholars.”
+He congratulated the South Campus administration, particularly its library staff, for holding the Book Day events.

-Ashfaq Ahmed Zarri, Director South Campus, promised the faculty and students of providing a vibrant learning environment, supported by an excellent library system with proper reading and browsing facilities.
+Dr Ashfaq Ahmed Zarri, Director South Campus promised the faculty and students of providing a vibrant learning environment, supported by an excellent library system with proper reading and browsing facilities.

 Dr A M Baba, Librarian at KU’s Allama Iqbal Library (AIL) stressed that libraries need to be linked to information technology systems for easy access and better results.
 Dr Sumeer Gul, Senior Assistant Professor at University’s Department of Library and Information Science (DLIS) spoke on academic publishing processes and how rejections by publishers can be avoided while Nadim Akhtar Khan, Senior Assistant Professor at DLIS spoke on Open Educational Resources (OERs) for teaching and learning.

 Ms Humma (Incharge Library) at South Campus welcomed the dignitaries and participants and introduced the theme of the Book Day.